kest3869/SimCSP/README.md

 # Recreates SpliceBERT Results and Runs Small Scale SimCSP

 ## TODO:
+- implement compare.py
-- implement evaluate.sh
+- implement pretrain_MLM.py
-    - implement eval_plot.py : should save a csv to in results with [pretrain:sccs/f1,finetune:sccs/f1,f1]
-- update train.py pretrain.py, and embed_gen.py to have + '/finetuned_models/' where used instead of += at beginnning of file for consistency and predictability
+    - integrate into pretrain.sh and finetune.sh

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score
     - uses the last layer's [CLS] token
     - uses SpliceBERT-human, evaluated using f1/sccs on spliceator and NMI on hg19
     - could be improved by using SpliceBERT and NMI on spliceator
-- 2: experiment with chopping off 2 layers and doing CL + fine-tune on that
+- 2: experiment with chopping off k layers and doing CL + fine-tune on that

 ## METRICS:
 - SCCS : spearman correlation w/ cosine similarity
 - NMI : normalized mutual information
+- F1 : linear combination of precision and recall

-## COMPUTE PRIORITIES:
+## COMPUTE QUEUE:
 Exp1:
-- compute models for BEST_SCCS
-- compute models for BASELINE CL steps
-- compute results for BASELINE, BEST_NMI, and BEST_SCCS
-Exp2:
-- compute models with 5000k steps w/ and w/o (-1/-2) hidden layers
-and exp.2
-- compute models with 0 CL steps (-1/-2) hidden layers
-- compute best models for NMI exp.
-2
+- exp1 finetune
+Exp2 (5_hidden):
+- exp2 pretrain
+- exp2 finetune
+Exp2 (4_hidden):
+- exp2 pretrain
+- exp2 finetune
+Exp2 (3_hidden):
+- exp2 pretrain
+- exp2 finetune

 ## NOTES:
 - cite UMAP and leiden algorithm + give more explanation on generation